 KPI Commentary Prompts: 12 Templates for Numbers That Tell a Story

-12 prompt templates to turn dashboards into commentary leadership can act on — without re-stating the numbers.
+12 tested prompt templates that turn dashboards into commentary leadership can act on — plus which AI model to use for the data (June 2026).

 Who this is for